nerves-networking/vintage_net/README.md

 * [x] WiFi AP mode
 * [ ] IPv6

-`VintageNet` takes a different approach to networking from `nerves_network`.
-It supports calling "old school" Linux utilities like `ifup` and `ifdown` to configure networks.
-While this has many limitations, it can be a timesaver for migrating a known working Linux setup to Nerves.
-After that you can change the setup to call the `ip` command directly and supervise the daemons that you may need with [MuonTrap](https://github.com/fhunleth/muontrap).
-And from there you can replace C implementations with Elixir and Erlang ones if you desire.
+`vintage_net` takes a different approach to networking from `nerves_network`.
+Its focus is on building and applying network configurations.
+Where `nerves_network` provided configurable statemachines, `vintage_net` turns human-readible configurations into everything from configuration files and calls to [`ip`](https://linux.die.net/man/8/ip) to starting up networking `GenServers` and routing table updates.
+This makes it easier to add support for new network technologies and features.
+While Elixir and Erlang were great to implement network protocols in, it was frequently more practical to reuse embedded Linux implementations.
+Importantly, though, `vintage_net` monitors Linux daemons under its OTP supervision tree so failures on both the "C" and Elixir sides propogate in the expected ways.

 Another important difference is that `VintageNet` doesn't attempt to make incremental modifications to configurations.
 It completely tears down an